A Letter to the “EX”

 © Dr Bill Nodrick 1999

-Instructions: Your assignment is to write, But NOT NECESSARILY TO MAIL, a letter to your prior spouse.
+Your assignment is to write, BUT NOT NECESSARILY TO MAIL, a letter to your prior spouse.

 Purpose: Conflict that lingers after the breakdown of a relationship can be very damaging to the children involved.
 Often the anger and hurt that remain are so intense that the children’s needs are overlooked.